Place names in Japan

 Japanese place names include names for geographic features, present and former administrative divisions, transportation facilities such as railroad stations, and historic sites in Japan.
 The article Japanese addressing system contains related information on postal addresses.

 Administrative level

 Most place names are suffixed with its administrative division.
-These suffixes are often dropped in common usage when no ambiguation is likely.
+These suffixes are often dropped in common usage when no ambiguity is likely.
 The suffixes are as follows: